the-pink-hacker/Minecraft-Asset-Extractor/README.md

 - Multithreading
 - Settings
    - ~~Default output location.~~
-   - Use last used settings.
-   - Into page on start up.

 # Extra Features
 Extra things that I might want to add at some point: